DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

-Chrome allergy presents contact allergic dermatitis due to a delayed hypersensitivity reaction to chromium salts (chromates).
-These used as an ingredient in the manufacture of many other products such as cement, mortar, leather, paints and anticorrosives.
+Chromium salts are used as an ingredient in the manufacture of many other products such as cement, mortar, leather, paints, and anticorrosives.

 Most exposure to chromium salts is via the workplace, principally from cement and mortar used in the building industry.
 There are many other sources of chromates.

 Reactions to contact with chromium salts include:

 Cement dermatitis is most prevalent in construction workers but may occur in artists, DIY homebuilders or other individuals who are exposed to cement through work or a hobby.
-Dichromates in cement is not the only cause of cement dermatitis; they only account for the allergic contact dermatitis reactions.
+Dichromates in cement are the cause of the allergic contact dermatitis reactions.
 Primary irritant reactions of cement dermatitis include dryness and fissuring of the skin caused by the drying (hygroscopic) properties of cement and injury or ulcers to the skin caused by mechanical irritation due to rough silica particles in cement.
 Individuals can develop cement dermatitis after working for many years without any problems.

 Chrome allergy is diagnosed from the clinical history and by performing special allergy tests, called patch tests, using a solution of potassium dichromate.